yearn/yearn-vesting-escrow/spec.md

         - `token: address` dust token to claim
         - `beneficiary: address = msg.sender` where to send tokens to
     - constraints
-        - must be called by the vesting `recipient`
+        - recipient can claim to any beneficiary
+        - if beneficiary is the recipient and `open_claim` is True, allow anyone to claim
         - if the token is the vested token itself, the amount is determined as token balance of the contract minus the still locked portion of the vesting
         - for all other tokens, the full balance is sent
-        - TODO: should anyone be able to claim on behalf of recipient?
     - actions
         - send tokens to the beneficiary
 - `unclaimed`